ezweave/pretty-functional/chapters/two/two.md

 Some of the larger trickery is in how `Observable`s unwrap things like `Promise`s and how there are tools that can be used to manipulate them.

 The biggest caveat to this entire chapter: I've really only covered some basics.
 There are many, many `rxjs` operators.
 To explain them all would require a whole other book and, really, they change over time too... so it would be out of date after a year or so and you'd all be pestering me with "updates".
 But you should have enough exposure to be dangerous.
+There's all sorts of ways to playback streams, jump into streams, break streams, `debounce` and all of that.
+It's a brave new world, if you've never toyed with any of it before.

 Really, in the grander scheme of "pretty functional" code, `rxjs` is largely plumbing.
 There are certain problems where the notion of a stream is very useful, and others where it may just muddy the waters.
 The important thing to grok is just what a stream is.

 At the heart of reactive programming, a stream is a _very_ simple thing.
 What makes it interesting is all the ways that emissions from the stream can be created and processed in flight.
-In fact, I'd like you to take a look at some of the older problems you solved in [Chapter 1]() using these new tools.
+In fact, I'd like you to take a look at some of the older problems you solved in [Chapter 1](/chapters/one/one.md) using these new tools.

 Now, I'd be remiss if I didn't mention the "History of Reactive Programming" before we are done.  `rx`, in general, has grown quite popular since Netflix began employing the technology in 2012.
 In fact, to [hear some of their developers tell it](https://medium.com/netflix-techblog/reactive-programming-at-netflix-b944d49874d2) it _enabled_ problem solving in large systems in ways that existing technologies didn't.
 When I was first introduced to `rx`, as a concept, it was from a handful of popular Ted Talks and posts like [this one](https://medium.com/netflix-techblog/optimizing-the-netflix-api-5c9ac715cf19) from Ben Christensen.
 The reason I haven't mentioned any of this until the end of this chapter is that much of what they are using `rx` for isn't for "in system" operations like you commonly will in many applications.
 In fact, as a pure tool to facilitate "pretty functional" coding, the larger discussion of `rx` in various tech stacks would just confuse you.
 But if you have the time and you think you grok enough of reactive x concepts, [this is a good video](https://www.youtube.com/watch?v=AslncyG8whg) to watch.
 It delves into many things outside of the scope of this book, but it will do a great deal for you in terms of explaining how and why Netflix is so interested in the future of `rxjs`.